adeshsuryan/laravel-otp-login/README.md

 ### Modifying existing services

 If you need to modify a service included in this package, you can check your `App\OTPServices` folder and you'll see a copy of each service class in this folder.
-Change the namespaces from `tpaksu\LaravelOTPLogin\Services` to `App\OTPServices` and in the configuration file, change the class path to the modified file.
+Change the namespaces from `adeshsuryan\LaravelOTPLogin\Services` to `App\OTPServices` and in the configuration file, change the class path to the modified file.
 This will be enough to use the modified version of this class.

 ## License